omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 ```

 It can also be used with streams in order to end a request-response cycle after the steam is finished. (refer to [Streams](#streams-in-practice) and consider the **back pressure** problem.)

+> Remember that you should always send a response to a client request in order to end a request-response cycle.
+Otherwise, the request will be timed out and this is a bad experience for your client.

 ##### **Standard HTTP response headers**